-Figure 8.
-Recent Boeing 787 cockpit with a large display area and virtually no separate indicators.
-(Source: airliners.net.)
+Figure 8: Recent Boeing 787 cockpit with a large display area and virtually no separate indicators (source: airliners.net.).

 The diverse trend started with the introduction of EFBs.
 EFBs were originally intended to replace the large amount of paperwork that pilots carry with them while on-board (weight saving advantage).
 In later stages the EFBs were also coupled to the existing avionics and other, noncritical functions were added such as electronic checklists and moving taxi-maps.
 More recently, low-cost tablet computers such as Apple's iPad were introduced on the cockpit as well (see Figure 9).
 They take a similar function as the EFB, but are more easily upgradeable in terms of software (both the operating system and the apps) and hardware (a new generation is introduced on the market yearly, maintaining software compatibility).
 Pilots are also familiar with these very user-friendly devices in their private time.
 Cabin crew are also equipped with tablets or smartphones to improve (personalize) the service level for the passengers.
-Vision on the implementation of new technology in the COMPANY CONFIDENTIAL control tower

-Figure 9.
-American Airlines EFB solution based on Apple iPad (source: youtube).
+Figure 9: American Airlines EFB solution based on Apple iPad (source: youtube).